FAQ

 What is autonomous mode?

-Autonomous mode lets Claude work through a backlog of tickets on its own: picking work, planning, reviewing the plan, implementing, reviewing the code, committing, and moving to the next ticket.
-Plans and code are reviewed by an independent model (Codex from OpenAI) before anything ships.
+Autonomous mode lets a supported AI client work through a backlog of tickets on its own: picking work, planning, reviewing the plan, implementing, reviewing the code, committing, and moving to the next ticket.
+Progress is recorded so the run can survive context compaction and resume from durable project state.

 Does it work with Cursor or other AI coding tools?

-Storybloq is built for Claude Code.
-The .story/ directory is a standard file convention that any tool can read, but the MCP server, /story skill, and autonomous mode are designed specifically for Claude Code.
+Storybloq has first-class setup for Claude Code and Codex.
+The .story/ directory is a standard file convention that any tool can read; other MCP-capable clients can still use the files and server, but the polished skill and hook flows are maintained for Claude Code and Codex first.

 Do I need to switch IDEs?

 No. Storybloq works with your existing setup.
-Claude Code in your terminal, your editor, your workflow.
+Claude Code or Codex in your terminal, your editor, your workflow.
 Nothing changes except that your project now has structured memory.

 Is it free?